rewaaalaa7/gold-price-prediction/README.md

 # gold-price-prediction

-Gold Price Prediction using ML
+Gold Price Prediction using ML.
 Data Set : https://www.kaggle.com/datasets/altruistdelhite04/gold-price-data

 This repository contains my solution to the Kaggle challenge Gold Price Problem, which aims to predict the gold price for the next 30 days based on historical data.